jimsalterjrs/sanoid/README.md

 + --no-resume

-	This argument tells syncoid to not use resumeable zfs send/receive streams.
+	This argument tells syncoid to not use resumable zfs send/receive streams.

 + --force-delete